Jurassic World Dominion: Writing

-Other returning characters from the original trilogy included Dr. Alan Grant and Dr. Ian Malcolm, rejoining Ellie Sattler.
-According to Trevorrow, striking a balance of screen time for the trio and the newer characters was the most difficult aspect of developing the film's story.
+Other returning characters from the original trilogy included Dr. Alan Grant and Dr. Ian Malcolm, rejoining Sattler.
+According to Trevorrow, striking a balance of screen time for the trio and the newer characters was the most difficult aspect of developing the script, with the convergence of storylines for the two character groups undergoing many revisions.
 Wu, who also appeared in the first film and the Jurassic World films, returned as well.
 Other characters from the series – including Lex and Tim Murphy and Kelly Curtis – were considered, but Trevorrow felt that the film had enough returning characters.
 Spielberg advised Trevorrow to remember the importance of the film's characters: "Don't forget that these are humans.
 These are real people, scientists, parents going through something spectacular, something fantastic".